 I have enjoyed kalua pork at restaurants before but wanted to give it a try at home.
-It really isn’t hard to do.
+It really isn’t hard to do, especailly with this Slow Cooker Kalua Pork recipe.
 With all the recipes I found, you basically just use salt and liquid smoke.
 The other key to making it is cooking it low and slow for a long period of time.

 You can cook it in the oven but I opted for the slow cooker method.
+I love a recipe that I can leave alone.
 You end up with a deliciously tender meat that is flavorful on it’s own.
 I do like to eat it with some sauce and I will share a recipe for one tomorrow.

 - 5 lb. pork shoulder roast

 - 1 1/2 Tbsp liquid smoke

 - With a knife, cut slits into the roast with the tip.